 There are also a limited number of squash courts available within the city, two public pay and play squash courts at SMLC, three squash courts pay and play at University of Southampton Jubilee Sports Centre and three courts at David Lloyd that are offered on a registered membership basis.
 The Indoor Built Sports Facilities Strategy (IBSFS) commissioned by the Council indicated that the existing squash provision in the city should be retained so the removal of squash provision at SMLC will need to be considered in this context.
 Increasingly, squash courts are provided through squash clubs/multi-sport clubs, as opposed to local authority facilities.
 This reflects the fact that participation in the sport has considerably reduced from its significant growth in the 1970's, and there is less demand for community access squash courts.

-These impacts and issues may be offset through the usage of a variety of alternative leisure venues in the area as listed in Current Sports Halls Providing Community Use contained as Appendix A ("Appendix A").
-At the time of drafting this ESIA, the Council is also working with SU to establish the level of public use which may be made available at East Park Terrace.
+Impacts may be offset through the usage of a variety of alternative leisure venues in the area as listed in Alternative Sports Facilities contained as Appendix A ("Appendix A").